jeffmcmahan/Function.check/README.md

 ```

 ## Disjoint/Union Types
-Use the bitwise single bar operator to describe union types: `String|Number|Boolean`.
+Use the bitwise single bar operator to describe union types, as in: `Number|Boolean`.

 ```js
 function newUser(name=String, age=Number|String) {